 In our determination, Bluehost is the better of the two.
 They offer a better speed rating, better uptime, and hosting is what they do best.
-We formed this opinion objectively, not on bias.
-We do believe these 3 aspects are important when choosing your web host.
+We formed this opinion objectively, not on the bias.
+We do believe these three aspects are essential when choosing your web host.

 Pricing Winner: A Tie

-Taking all factors, including customer support and easy to navigate into consideration, Bluehost is the winner.
-Bluehost really does excel beyond GoDaddy, with the exception of pricing.
-That is not to say that GoDaddy is a bad choice, it’s just that GoDaddy is a domain registrar first and foremost and a web host secondly.
+Taking all factors, including customer support, and easy to navigate into consideration, Bluehost is the winner.
+Bluehost does excel beyond GoDaddy, except pricing.
+That is not to say that GoDaddy is a wrong choice, it’s just that GoDaddy is a domain registrar first and foremost and a web host secondly.
 This is obvious with the quality of support and how they manage their servers.